Esri/arcgis-maps-sdk-java-samples/ogc/display-ogc-api-collection/README.md

 ## Use case

-When panning the map view, it may be necessary to query the OGC API feature table for additional features within the new visible extent.
+When panning the map view, it is necessary to query the OGC API feature table to obtain additional features within the new visible extent.

 ## How to use the sample